-19. At the broadest level, the effectiveness of monetary policy transmission depends on the macroeconomic policy framework in which it operates.
+At the broadest level, the effectiveness of monetary policy transmission depends on the macroeconomic policy framework in which it operates.
 In particular, since most PICs have a fixed exchange rate regime one way or another, monetary policy is subordinate to the maintenance of the exchange rate regime.
-However, because of limited capital flows across their borders (at least so far), monetary policy does enjoy a certain degree of autonomy.
-Namely, higher domestic interest rates in response to monetary policy may not attract rapid capital inflows and bring interest rates back to where they were, thereby largely avoiding increased liquidity and inflation pressures.
+However, because of limited capital flows across their borders (at least so far), monetary policy does enjoy a certain degree of autonomy, Namely, higher domestic interest rates in response to monetary policy may not attract rapid capital inflows and bring interest rates back to where they were, thereby largely avoiding increased liquidity and inflation pressures.
 It is not clear, however, how some private transfers, particularly remittances, respond to domestic interest rates.
-The literature suggests that remittances respond mainly to the needs of families in migrants' home countries, rather than returns on investments or exchange rates (Chami et al., 2008).
-Nevertheless, given the large volumes of remittances received by PICs (see Australian and New Zealand Governments, 2010), their response to interest rates and exchange rates could make a major difference to the domestic liquidity situation and hence the effectiveness of monetary policy transmission.12 money (M2) to GDP, domestic money markets are quite shallow, and on average compare unfavorably with Caribbean countries (Figure 10).
+The literature suggests that remittances respond mainly to the needs of families in migrants' home countries, rather than to returns on investments or exchange rates (Chami et al., 2008).
+Nevertheless, given the large volumes of remittances received by some PICs (see Australian and New Zealand Governments, 2010), their response to interest rates and exchange rates could make a major difference to the domestic liquidity situation and hence the effectiveness of monetary policy transmission.

+The main constraint on monetary policy transmission seems to be underdeveloped domestic financial markets in PICs.
+Measured by the ratio of broad money (M2) to GDP, domestic money markets are quite shallow, and on average compare unfavorably with Caribbean countries (Figure 11).
 Collateralized interbank lending is not widely available, and secondary markets for government and central bank paper are virtually non-existent.
-Markets for commercial paper, corporate bonds and foreign exchange products are also underdeveloped, while equity markets are still in their infancy.13 The underdeveloped state of the financial markets affects not only interest rate and credit pass-through, but also all other channels of monetary policy transmission-namely those through asset prices and exchange rates.14
+Markets for commercial paper, corporate bonds and foreign exchange products are also underdeveloped, while equity markets are still in their infancy.
+The underdeveloped state of the financial markets affect not only interest rate and credit pass-through, but also all other channels of monetary policy transmission-namely those through asset prices and exchange rates.